How Much Money Can An Independent Professional Senior Care Entrepreneur Make?

 You don't have to wait 1-2 weeks, or even a couple of days to receive payment.

-Another couple that I regularly assisted, paid me in advanced for the whole week- when my Patients paid me in advance, we established a bond of trust, and it made me want to be even more dedicated to them.
+Another couple that I regularly assisted, paid me in advance for the whole week- when my Patients paid me in advance, we established a bond of trust, and it made me want to be even more dedicated to them.

 Some Clients even prefer to pay you a month in advance!